 The School of Medicine is one of the top-25 medical schools in the country and both the #1 medical school and largest biomedical research institution in Ohio.
 It consistently ranks in the top tier of medical schools for NIH research funding.
-It has nearly two dozen program and degree options for prospective students and is 14th in the nation for graduating both successful faculty and African American physicians.
-In 2019, it will open the doors of a new 485,000 square foot Health Education Campus which will bring together multiple health profession students from across the university under one roof to promote interprofessional education and collaborative practice.
+It has nearly two dozen program and degree options for prospective students and is 14th in the nation for graduating both successful faculty and Black physicians.
+In 2019, it opened the doors of a new 485,000 square foot Health Education Campus which brings together multiple health profession students from across the university under one roof to promote interprofessional education and collaborative practice.

 - #1 medical school in Ohio